Tiyani: Economic Activities

 Large scale subsistence farming is practiced at Tiyani with small scale commercial farming also taking place.
 Some businesses developed as a result of farming, like the mill where maize is being milled into maize meal.
-Different business can be found in the area with some being specialty business like Jan Road Glazing Shop, Tiyani Book Shop, Tiyani Dairy, Mathye welding works, Diza Butchery and Toy Tyres.
-Mamba Complex hosts the biggest supermarket in the area, there are a variety of supermarkets, spaza shops and a number of street vendors.
+Different businesses can be found in the area, some of them specialty businesses.
+Mamba Complex hosts the biggest supermarket in the area - also a variety of other supermarkets, spaza shops and a number of street vendors.

 A number of ATM's can be found in the village representing some of the main national banks.